cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 {% maincolumn 'images/2021-04-10/land-and-waterbirds.png' 'From [An Investigation of Why Overparameterization Exacerbates Spurious Correlations](https://arxiv.org/abs/2005.04345)'%}

 Other times the mistakes are more consequential, for example, when neural networks misclassify X-rays based on markings left by radiologists in the images.
-Instead of learning actual attributes of a disease, the neural network "learned" from the marks left behind in the images ([source](https://storage.googleapis.com/cloud-ai-whitepapers/AI%20Explainability%20Whitepaper.pdf)).
+Instead of learning actual attributes of a disease, the neural network "learned" from the marks left behind in the images.
 Images without such marks may be classified as "healthy".
 The consequences can be catastrophic.

 {% maincolumn 'images/2021-04-10/x-ray-pen-marks.png' 'From [Google&#39;s AI Explanations Whitepaper](https://storage.googleapis.com/cloud-ai-whitepapers/AI%20Explainability%20Whitepaper.pdf)'%}